Working Together to Serve Our Community

 TEFAP & SFPP QUARTERLY REPORT

 - Click here to complete and submit your quarterly report

-- Click here to complete and submit your quarterly report (tier 2 agencies only)
+- TIER 1: Click here to complete and submit your monthly report

 BACKPACK MONTHLY ORDERS

 Orders are open to registered backpack distribution sites.
-If you are interested in offering a backpack distribution please contact Claudia Rose-Muir or call 610-873-6000
+If you are interested in offering a backpack distribution please contact Laura Bender or call 610-873-6000 x130